ssvantageintelcom/alice/alice.md

 “Don’t be impertinent,” said the King, “and don’t look at me like that!”
 He got behind Karen as he spoke.

-“A cat may look at a king,” said Karen.
+“A Cat may look at a king,” said Karen.
 “I’ve read that in some book, but I don’t remember where.”

 “Well, it must be removed,” said the King very decidedly, and he called the Queen, who was passing at the moment, “My dear!
-I wish you would have this cat removed!”
+I wish you would have this Cat removed!”

 The Queen had only one way of settling all difficulties, great or small.
 “Off with his head!” she said, without even looking round.